brianguenter/FastDifferentiation.jl/README.md

 #### Chebyshev benchmarks with simplification off
 <img src="FSDBenchmark\Data\figure_chebyshev_Symbolic.svg" alt="drawing" width="50%">
 <img src="FSDBenchmark\Data\figure_chebyshev_MakeFunction.svg" alt="drawing" width="50%">

+ For the Chebyshev MakeFunction benchmark the Symbolics.jl derivative generated a large Expr for order 20 and higher.
+LLVM ran out of memory while compiling these.
+Consequently, both the MakeFunction and Exe graphs stop at order 20.

 <img src="FSDBenchmark\Data\figure_chebyshev_Exe.svg" alt="drawing" width="50%">

-For the Chebyshev Exe benchmark the Symbolics.jl derivative generated a large Expr for order 20 and higher.
-LLVM ran out of memory while compiling these.

 #### Chebyshev benchmarks with simplification on

 ### Spherical Harmonics

-The second example is spherical harmonics functions.
+The second example is the spherical harmonics function.
 This is the expression graph for the spherical harmonic function of order 8:
 <img src="Documentation/Paper/illustrations/sphericalharmonics_8.svg" alt="drawing" width="100%">

 <details>